Anatta336/driven-decals/README.md

 ![Decal with angle fade values set lower and close together, causing more of the decal to be hidden and to have a sharp fade transition](/documentation/images/angleFadeNarrow.png)
 *Angle Fade set to smaller and closer values*

+#### Draw Order
+When multiple decals are projected against the same surface it's useful to be able to decide which is drawn on top.
+Whichever decal has the highest draw order will appear on top.
+When the draw order is equal Unity's default sorting will usually mean whichever decal's center point is nearer to the camera will appear on top.

+This custom draw order is implemented as a modification to the decal's `meshRenderer.sortingOrder`, which is part of the same system as the "Render Queue" value that can be set on Materials.

 ### DecalAsset
 A *DecalAsset* is an asset in your project.
 It decides how a decal will look by defining a rectangular region on the source texture, and by referring to a *Material* that does the rendering.
 You can have many *DecalAssets* all using the same *Material*.